-Main articles: The case for steel, Infill walling, Cost of structural steelwork, Cost planning through design stages, Cost comparison study, Sustainability, Service integration, Acoustics, Floor vibrations, Fabrication
+Main articles: The case for steel, Infill walling, Cost of structural steelwork, Cost planning through design stages, Cost comparison studies, Sustainability, Service integration, Acoustics, Floor vibrations, Fabrication

 Steel construction has many attributes that meet the demands of the health sector and is routinely used to deliver modern, cost effective and sustainable health buildings.
 Key attributes of steel construction relevant to the health sector include: